lubojr/naucse.python.cz/lessons/beginners-en/exceptions/index.md

     do_something()
 except ValueError:
-    print("This will be printed if there's a ValueError.") except NameError:
+    print("This will be printed if there's a ValueError.") except NameError, KeyError:
-    print("This will be printed if there's a NameError.") except Exception:
+    print("This will be printed if there's a NameError or KeyError.") except Exception as e:
-    print("This will be printed if there's some other exception.")
+    print("This will be printed if there's some other exception.") print(e)
     # (apart from SystemExit a KeyboardInterrupt, we don't want to catch those)
 except TypeError:
     print("This will never be printed")